 - Pest infestations

-Note that a damp or damaged crawl space can also raise your utility bills.
-It’s much more difficult for your HVAC system to control the temperature in your home if it’s constantly contending with the moisture in your crawl space.
-That moisture can also damage your pipes and cause you to lose water pressure.
+If you notice that your utility bills are rising, this could be another indicator of a damp or damaged crawl space.
+The reason being, it’s much more difficult for your HVAC system to control the temperature in your home if it’s constantly contending with the moisture in your crawl space.
+Along with that, the moisture inside can damage your pipes, which may cause you to lose water pressure.

-Keep an eye out for signs of illness in your family.
-Crawl space mold can cause asthma and other respiratory illnesses.
+If illness runs in your family, you will want to be extra careful with your home health maintenance.
+Crawl space mold can cause or worsen asthma and other respiratory illnesses.

 Check Your Basement

 Homes in North Carolina and South Carolina can have either a crawl space or a basement.
-Both parts of your home can house significant water damage if you don’t act to invest in waterproofing measures.
+In these areas, waterproofing measures should be put into place to help prevent any avoidable damages.
+If not taken care of properly, either of these spaces in your home can be the source of significant water damage.

 When inspecting your basement, make sure to keep an eye out for:

 - Standing water that doesn’t drain